 In our view, capital markets are also primed to appreciate and reward this activity.
 Market analysts will rapidly recognize the logic of the cost reduction method.
 They will likely reflect the anticipated cash flow benefits into the stock (or IPO value) ahead of the completion of the redesign program, provided they have confidence that the political will exists to implement the model, and that management is sound.
 Texas certainly can present a convincing story of its capabilities to carry out this redesign.

 The “radical” element relates to creating a technologically based JV approach to transco management.
-This is where, in our view, Texas brings capability to Cristobal that the latter alone cannot demonstrate.
+This is where, in our view, Texas brings capability to Cristobal that the latter alone is unlikely to demonstrate in the near term.
 Texas’ record of innovation in other sectors will lead to confidence that the model can be successfully implemented.
 Without this confidence, a more organic shift to the model might be required over time, slowing implementation, allowing others to copy more rapidly, and diluting the first mover advantage.

 Texas has already proven its openness to such concepts.
 For example, Texas substantially reduced the metering cost for its Gas Pipeline Group, and produced a source of incremental revenue by using its idle machine shop capacity to manufacture meter tubes, one of the most expensive components of meters, and supply them to Instromet, a metering specialist.
-The resulting meter tubes are much less expensive, with no sacrifice in quality or quantity.mega-transco
+The resulting meter tubes are much less expensive, with no sacrifice in quality or quantity.

+In approaching such joint ventures, there would be certain risks that the mega-transco would expect the technology providers to assume.

+First, they would share some of the risk of construction or installation of their technology.

+Second, they would bear risk for the performance of their equipment once it is installed.

+Third, they would bear some of the technology risk – i.e., that their technology becomes obsolete or outmoded over time.

+In addition, the provider would be expected to provide some equity to the venture, in exchange for a share of the earnings, as described in Section VII below.

 There are several technology and product-oriented approaches that the mega-transco might be able to use to implement this element: